Charged/charged.github.com/help.md

 #### The game crashes when loading at 90%

-This seems to be common on older AMD cards, try updating your driver or enable "failsafe" from the launcher's "Options" tab.
+This seems to be common on older AMD cards, try updating your driver or enable "failsafe" from the launcher's "Tools" tab.

-#### Your porblem not listed here?
+#### Your problem not listed here?

 If nothing here helps, get your help [directly from us](#support)!

 [Download]: https://github.com/downloads/Charged/Miners/ChargedMiners.exe "Download launcher here"
 [#charged-miners]: irc://irc.esper.net/charged-miners "Stay a while"
-[IRCWiki]: http://en.wikipedia.org/wiki/Irc "IRC on wikipedia"
+[IRCWiki]: http://en.wikipedia.org/wiki/Internet_Relay_Chat "IRC on Wikipedia"
 [Wiki]: http://wiki.vg/ChargedMinersClassic "Wiki"
 [MCPlay]: http://minecraft.net/classic/play "Play classic"